Cathie Boyd, Founder & Artistic Director

 - Seeing a performance by the Richard Alston Dance Company

 - A long walk up one of Scotland’s Munros

-The current Cryptic board consists of Chairperson April Chamberlain (Former Managing Director, Comedy Unit) and Directors: Bob Downes (Consultant); Alan Eccles (Partner, Brodies LLP); Professor Steven Spier (Dean of the Kingston School of Art, Kingston University); Gina Wilson (Partner, Clyde & Co) and Cathie Boyd (Founder and Artistic Director, Cryptic).
+The current Cryptic board consists of Chairperson April Chamberlain (Former Managing Director, Comedy Unit) and Directors: Bob Downes (Consultant); Alan Eccles (Partner, Brodies LLP); Professor Steven Spier (Vice-Chancellor, Kingston University); Gina Wilson (Partner, Clyde & Co) and Cathie Boyd (Founder and Artistic Director, Cryptic).